Here are the most common, frequently asked questions about applying to and working at Accenture.

 All new joiners will have an Orientation and Induction with a key focus on getting to know Accenture and access to support networks.
 This will be followed by further bespoke training specific to the role.
 You’ll then be ready for your first project where you can hit the ground running as you get to know your team.

 At Accenture we encourage continuous learning and development.
-Your career counsellor will support you and help you plan what training courses and certifications to complete.
+Your People Lead will support you and help you plan what training courses and certifications to complete.
 You will also have access to all of Accenture’s online learning resources.

 Our onboarding team will be in touch with details on any specific actions you need to take before your start date such as sending us any documentation we need on record.
 During onboarding, there are plenty of opportunities to connect with Accenture and learn more about the role, work and culture.
-There are also optional training modules available, as well as lots of reading suggestions to help you feel job ready!
+There are also optional training modules available, as well as information to help you upskill before you join to help you feel job ready!